Gruel12/GP-NPC-Trade/README.md

+**THIS SCRIPT DOES NOT WORK IF SOMEONE DECIDES TO FIX IT LET ME KNOW PLEASE**

 License

   This script was created for free use by "GunniP."
 You are granted the right to use, modify, and distribute this script for personal or non-commercial purposes.
 However, you are expressly prohibited from selling or commercially exploiting this script, in whole or in part, without explicit written permission from the original creator, "GunniP."